MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 To use this deep link with your bot, you can specify the deep link as the URL target in your card's button or as a tap action through the `openUrl` action type.

-Applications can also use Microsoft Teams JavaScript client library 2.0 to open the meeting scheduling dialog without having to manually prepare the link.
+Applications can also use TeamsJS 2.0 to open the meeting scheduling dialog without having to manually prepare the link.
 Refer to the following code sample, provided a note:

 # [TeamsJS v2](#tab/teamsjs-v2)